Oldunixhacker/pysetup/README.md

 $ pysetup run
 Creating install script...
 Interpreting install script...
-           --------- PySetup 1.0 ---------
 You are in GUI mode.
 Only exceptions and logs are printed here in the GUI mode.

 Use the newly created window to complete the install form.
+Add the --cli option to the runtime to use the TUI.
 ```

-To test the installer CLI, execute the following command:
+To test the installer TUI (useful for servers), execute the following command:

 ```
-$ pysetup run --cli
+$ pysetup run --tui
 Creating install script...
 [screen clear]
 My script Setup                                          Version: 1.0